apex-kosova/Vicasol_Training/Main Presentation and Guides/Some Useful Links.md

 ## Some useful links
-### Improving some components
+### Improving some APEX components
-- John Snyders: Learn all you can do using the Interactive Grid [Cookbook](https://hardlikesoftware.com/weblog/2019/11/04/apex-ig-cookbook-update-for-19-2/)
+- John Snyders: Learn all you can do using the Interactive Grid [Cookbook](https://hardlikesoftware.com/weblog/2019/11/04/apex-ig-cookbook-update-for-19-2/), and [All the things that Pop Up](https://hardlikesoftware.com/weblog/2019/12/23/all-the-things-that-pop-up/)

 ### Articles about TeamWork organization and deployments
 - Explorer UK: [Version control for team work](https://explorer.co.uk/apex-version-control-team-working/) This article also includes a [YouTube video](https://youtu.be/vVLi1HFzuiI)